-Narcissists blame others of not being good to them, and they’re quite egotistic.
+Narcissists blame others for not being good to them, and they’re quite egotistic.

 Divorcing a narcissist is quite difficult.
 They ask for a constant flow of love and support from their spouses, but give nothing in return.
-A normal divorce usually takes from 2 to 3 years to settle, but a divorce involving a narcissistic spouse may take a lot longer than that.
+A normal divorce usually takes from 2 to 3 years to settle, but if you want to divorce a narcissist, it might take a lot longer than that.

 Their narcissism makes them care about no one, not even their own children.
 Generally, a narcissist divorce has proved to be very painful for couples with children.

 So, how do you win a narcissist divorce?